Have you ever experienced feeling addicted to something, Instagram addiction is a real thing?

 Find a sport or hobby that you can devote time or energy to, or develop a skill that you’ve always wanted to master.

 Perhaps you can enroll in a martial art class, or sign up for some swimming lessons.
 (Just make sure that you’ll actually focus on learning instead of taking selfies because that’ll defeat the purpose of the entire endeavor.)

 5. Put some distance between yourself and your phone

 Sometimes, it’s not enough that you’ve disabled your notifications.
 When push comes to shove, it’s time for you to put your phone away, for real.

 Stop carrying your phone around with you, and find a place that isn’t easily accessible for you.

 Make sure that you’ll know where to find it when you actually need it, though!

 6. Stop checking the profiles of the people you hate

-This one may actually seem like a no-brainer, but it still bears repeating.
+This one may actually seem like a no-brainer, but it is still worth mentioning.
 Spare yourself from the agony of self-inflicted pain.
 Just cut all ties with the people whose existence makes you miserable.

 There’s literally no point in you checking their Instagram profiles, anyway.
 There’s nothing for you to gain, and you’re losing precious time thinking about people who probably aren’t even thinking about you.